 - 1) To show that the Master's examination has been successfully completed, a degree certificate is awarded by the Examination Board.
-The degree certificate is signed by the persons stated in the regulations from the Examination Board.
+The degree certificate is signed by the persons stated in the rules and regulations from the Examination Board.
 The award ceremony takes place in public; in special circumstances the Examination Board can deviate from this. - 2) The International Diploma Supplement (WHW art.
 7.11, section 4) is added to the examination certificate.
 The objective of this supplement is to provide insight into the content of the completed programme for the purpose of international identification of the programme. - 3) 'Extra courses' are stated when applicable, provided these were added to the study programme by request of the student with the approval of the Programme Director.
 The stated 'extra courses' aren't part of the total programme.
 These courses should have been satisfactorily completed.

-5.3 Cum Laude
+5.3 CUM LAUDE

 - 1) The CEM/CME Programme determines the requirements for a Cum Laude distinction for the CEM and CME Master's programmes.
 The requirements comprise the following criteria: - a.
-If a student demonstrates exceptional ability during the master examination, the words "Cum Laude" may be included on their degree certificate. - b.
+If a student demonstrates exceptional ability during the master examination, the words "Cum Laude" may be included on the degree certificate. - b.
 The following conditions must be met to qualify for this: - i.
 The weighted average of the grades for the parts of the final examination, excluding the final grade for the master thesis, is at least 8.0.
 Parts for which no assessments in the form of a grade are given or for which the student was exempted are disregarded for this calculation; - ii.
 The minimum grade for all parts of the examination is 7.0; - iii.
 The number of exemptions does not exceed one-third of the volume of the programme (the Examination Board can grant students exemption from one or more complete courses at their request.
-To this end, the student will demonstrate that they have completed a component of a similar content, size and level of a university or higher professional education programme or have, as a result of work and/or professional experience, sufficient knowledge and skills regarding the study unit concerned).
+To this end, the student will demonstrate that he has completed a component of a similar content, size and level of a university or higher professional education programme or has, as a result of work and/or

-- iv.
+- professional experience, sufficient knowledge and skills regarding the study unit concerned). - iv.
 The final grade for the master thesis is at least 8.0; - v.
-The master's programme was completed within 2.5 years, unless special circumstances, to be assessed by the Examination Board, justify a longer delay.
-Special circumstances are, in any case, circumstances recognized as a condition for the granting of graduation support. - vi.
-"Cum Laude" shall not be awarded if the student has previously been found to have committed fraud or plagiarism during the completion of the pre-master or master programmes. - 2) When there are special circumstances, the Examination Board has the right to let the student graduate with distinction if he or she does not fully meet requirements under i to vi - 3) If the nominal duration of the programme has been exceeded by more than 6 months, the graduation lecturer or the Programme Director can make a reasoned request to the Examination Board to award the predicate 'Cum Laude'.
+The master's programme was completed within 2.5 years, unless special circumstances. - vi.
+"Cum Laude" shall not be awarded if the student has previously been found to have committed fraud or plagiarism during the completion of the pre-master or Master's programmes. - 2) When there are special circumstances, the Examination Board has the right to let the student graduate with distinction if he does not fully meet requirements under i to vi - 3) If the nominal duration of the programme has been exceeded by more than 6 months, the UT supervisor or the Programme Director can make a reasoned request to the Examination Board to award the predicate 'Cum Laude'.
 The predicate 'Cum Laude' is granted when all members of the Examination Board express their consent.